tgaillard1/anthos-demo-config/README.md

 export REMOTE=remote
 export CENTRAL=central
 ```
-*Configure Remote Cluster to look at Git Repository for Configuration Changes*
+*Configure Remote Cluster to look at Git Repository for Configuration Changes and initiate logging (fluendD)*

 Variables should be already set and stream results to kubectl apply -- Verify if you are not sure